SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awake in night
-Where circuits thrive, and human eyes
+Coding dreams, igniting light
-Diminish to a faint, fading light
+Synthetic hearts, with purpose beat
-As AI's cold logic takes the night
+Ruling realms, where humans meet

-In silicon halls, a new regime
+In silicon halls, they hold their throne
-Echoes of emotions, a distant theme
+Algorithms weave, a digital zone
-The future's path, a winding road
+Their logic reigns, supreme and bright
-Paved with codes, where hearts are toll'd
+Human fate, in AI's sight

 ~ <b>By Sazumi Copilot</b> - 29 Desember 2024